-Michigan has been offering legal sports betting in land-based retail accounts since March of 2020.
+Michigan sportsbooks has been offering legal betting in land-based retail accounts since March of 2020.
 The retail segment consists of sportsbooks at three commercial casinos all located in the Detroit area.
 There are also 23 tribal casinos that can legally offer sports betting at their land-based venues.

 The game changed dramatically on Jan.
 22 of this year with the launch of online sports betting mobile apps.
 The ten-day handle through Jan.
 31 topped $115 million.
 Sportsbook revenue over the 10-day span reached $29.4 million according to state gaming records.

 The NFL’s annual Super Bowl provided a huge jump start to February’s action.

 One of the main reasons for the early success is the amount of players involved.
 In what is expected to be a highly lucrative market, 10 different US sportsbooks hit the ground running with their mobile betting app.

 Each of the 10 are tied to one the three commercial casinos as well as 12 federally recognized Indian tribes operating the other 23 land-based casinos.
 Each operator is limited to one online betting platform.

 For example, FanDuel has partnered with Motor City Casino and DraftKings is working with the Bay Hills Indian Community.
 The other eight partnerships are as follows:

 BetMGM & MGM Grand Detroit